Medicaid (ALTCS) Planning

 The legal, financial and life-care planning issues confronting families of elderly people facing a transition to nursing home care can be complex and overwhelming.
-Morris, Hall & Kinghorn, P.L.L.C., has more than three decades of experience practicing in the legal areas of estate planning and elder law, including a strong emphasis on Medicaid planning for residents of Arizona (ALTCS) and New Mexico.
+Morris Hall, PLLC, has more than three decades of experience practicing in the legal areas of estate planning and elder law, including a strong emphasis on Medicaid planning for residents of Arizona (ALTCS) and New Mexico.

 We Will Examine Every Available Option to Protect Your Financial Assets

 Protecting your family’s assets from the necessity of spending down everything for long-term care isn’t as easy as just getting the wealth out of an individual’s name.
 In fact, transferring assets out of an individual’s name may make a person ineligible for public benefits.
 Proper long-term care planning requires looking at all of the possible strategies to pay for long-term care, whether in a care facility or at home.
 The tax consequences of qualifying for public benefits, and the possibility of qualifying for multiple benefit programs, such as Medicaid and VA benefits, also factor into the equation.
 There are often options available to protect an individual’s assets, including reallocating money between spouses in the event one spouse enters a care facility.
 Public benefit triggers, which are part of a properly drafted estate plan, make it possible to do the planning necessary to qualify an individual for benefits to pay for long-term care.